jojoee/blocker/README.md

 ```

 ## TODO
+- [ ] Separate "devDependencies" from "dependencies"
+- [ ] Add `checkAlive` event: the player is already gone, but it's still in the game (cause from network issue)
 - [ ] Using [MessagePack](http://msgpack.org/) instead of JSON
 - [ ] Respawn delay
 - [x] Map by [Tiled Map Editor](http://www.mapeditor.org/)